QuChunhe/study/Linux.md

 perform the I/O. For example, a web server performing network I/O may have a user/kernel ratio of around 70/30.

 A CPU at 100% utilization is saturated, and threads will encounter scheduler latency as they wait to run on-CPU, decreasing overall performance.
 This latency is the time spent waiting on the CPU run queue or other structure used to manage threads.

+* Context Switches
+The higher the volume of context switches on a system, the more work the kernel has to do in order to manage the scheduling of processes.
+* The Run Queue
+A very popular term called “load” is often used to describe the state of the run queue.
+The system load is a combination of the amount of process threads currently executing along with the amount of threads in the CPU run queue.
+* CPU Utilization
+   * User Time
+   * System Time
+   * Wait IO
+   * Idle

 [The PMCs of EC2: Measuring IPC](http://www.brendangregg.com/blog/2017-05-04/the-pmcs-of-ec2.html)
 ```